pswens/ControlsAssessmentSpecifications/docs/source/Controls9.md

 1. Use `GV1` to identify and enumerate assets configured as email  gateways (M1)

-2. Using `GV3` check the attachment blocking configuration for every asset identified in Operation 1
+2. Using `GV3` check the attachment blocking configuration for every asset identified in Operation-1

     1. Identify and enumerate email gateways properly configured to block unnecessary attachments (M2)
     2. Identify and enumerate email gateways not properly configured to block unnecessary attachments (M3)